Hemoglobin A1c (A1c): Optimal Testing Recommendations

-A1c testing can be used to screen for and diagnose diabetes in adults, to assess the risk of developing diabetes and to monitor treatment in diabetic patients.
-Testing should be performed routinely in all diabetic patients at initial assessment and either twice per year in patients who are meeting treatment goals or quarterly in patients whose therapy has recently changed and/or are not meeting glycemic goals.
+Hemoglobin A1c testing can be used to screen for and diagnose diabetes (type 1 or type 2), to assess the risk of developing diabetes and to monitor glycemic control/treatment in patients with diabetes.
+Testing should be performed routinely in all patients with diabetes at initial assessment and either twice per year in patients who are meeting treatment goals or quarterly in patients whose therapy has recently changed and/or are not meeting glycemic goals.

 Guidelines for Test Utilization